-Penalty fees and past due payments may be added to the regular minimum payment increasing the amount of your minimum payment for that month.
+Penalty fees like late fees, as well as past due amounts, will typically be added into the calculation.
 This would increase your minimum payment significantly.

-Your credit card issuer may also add any amount that exceeds your credit limit to your minimum payment.
-For example, if your balance is $1,050 and your credit limit is $1,000, your minimum payment may be 2% of the balance = $21 + $50 = $71.
+One other caveat: If you’ve exceeded your credit limit, your issuer may add that to your minimum payment.
+For example, if your balance is $1,050 and your credit limit is $1,000, your minimum payment may be 2% of the balance—$21— plus the $50 from being over the limit, for a total of $71.

 You can find out which method your credit card issuer uses by reading your credit card agreement.
 Look for a section titled "How your minimum payment is calculated" or "Making payments."
-If you're reading an electronic version of your credit card agreement, you can use the Find function (Ctrl+F or Cmd+F) to locate the words "minimum payment."
-A customer service representative can also help you determine how your minimum payment is calculated.
+A customer service representative can also help you.

-In certain instances, your credit card issuer may require you to pay your balance in full.
+There are some instances when your issuer may require you to pay your balance in full: